 The Registry will verify compliance with this Protocol per ISO 14064-3 as set forth below and in App.
-C.

-Appendix C sets out verification methods and standards.
+C. Appendix C sets out verification methods and standards.
 Here is a summary.

-- Verification will be conducted by a verification official at the Registry, with review by a peer reviewer. - App.
-C sets out standards for verification, including thoroughness, accuracy, sampling, and other elements, for both the Single Tree Method and the Tree Canopy Method, and for the issuance of Forward Credits.
+Verification will be conducted by a verification official at the Registry, with review by a peer reviewer.

+- App.
+C sets out standards for verification for both the Single Tree Method and the Tree Canopy Method, and for the issuance of Forward Credits.
 App.
-C will also contain standards for geocoded photographs, data, or similar landmarking that provides verification of the Project Operator's data on quantification. - For the Single Tree Method, the Project Operator will provide geocoded photographs with species and DBH (diameter at breast height) for a sample of project trees.
+C also contains requirements for geocoded photographs, data, or similar landmarking that provides verification of the Project Operator's data on quantification. - For the Single Tree Method, the Project Operator will provide geocoded photographs with species and DBH (diameter at breast height) for a sample of project trees.
 The Registry verification official will then confirm that the photographed species and DBH match the data submitted as "recorded in the field" and are consistent with data from the original Project Plan. - For the Tree Canopy Method, the Project operator will submit to the Registry the i-Tree Canopy file that they developed, including locations used to calculate canopy area.
-The Registry verification official will use a subsample of these points to independently estimate canopy area for the same project area. - For projects requesting forward credits on the tiered release in Section 2.3.B, the Project Operator will send to the Registry geocoded photographs of a sampling of project trees or canopy, or provide maps or images from Google Earth or other accepted imaging standards that allow verification of project trees.

-• Project Operators may use data from management or maintenance activities regularly conducted if the data was collected within 12 months of the project's request for credits.
+The Registry verification official will use a subsample of these points to independently estimate canopy area for the same project area. - For projects requesting forward credits on the tiered release in Section 2.3.B, the Project Operator will send to the Registry geocoded photographs of a sampling of project trees. - Project Operators may use data from management or maintenance activities regularly conducted if the data was collected within 12 months of the project's request for credits.